History of Al Roker in Timeline

 1995: Hosted Macy's Thanksgiving Day Parade

-Since 1995, Al Roker has hosted NBC's coverage of the Macy's Thanksgiving Day Parade, providing commentary.
+Since 1995, Al Roker has hosted NBC's coverage of the Macy's Thanksgiving Day Parade, providing commentary along with his Today Show colleagues, acting as the "uptown" host.

-On January 26, 1996, Al Roker received the regular weekday weather slot on Today after Willard Scott's semi-retirement.
+On January 26, 1996, Al Roker officially took over the regular weekday weather slot on Today after Willard Scott's semi-retirement.
+His studio remote forecasts became a staple of the show.

 From 1983 to 1996, Roker was the regular substitute for forecaster Joe Witte on the NBC News program NBC News at Sunrise.